 Some recent events organized by HISP India

-The master trainers through a cascade of training sessions will train data entry operators of all the public health facilities of Libya and will monitor the timely availability of quality data on daily, weekly, and monthly basis according to the agreed standard operating procedures reflected in the DHIS2.
+The master trainers through a cascade of training sessions trained data entry operators of all the public health facilities of Libya and which will monitor the timely availability of quality data on daily, weekly, and monthly basis according to the agreed standard operating procedures reflected in the DHIS2.

 It followed a unique structure, with training targeting both program managers and technical experts who wish to learn about DHIS2 tools and who will be supporting the process of configuring the DHIS2 apps which will support the immunization program to perform these actions.